Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/boolean.md

 By convention, although this is not mandatory, names for booleans or functions that return a boolean end with `?`.
 Such functions are commonly called **predicates**.

-The following lists are an overview, actual examples are scattered throughout the developer guides.
+The following list shows an overview.
+The actual examples are scattered throughout the developer guides.

 Testing the type of a value: